ShomaJPN/NetworkACLchecker/README.md

 ### 1.Set IP addresses to the IFs
+The following can be set by using `AddIPaddress.sh` (See script for details)

 Set 192.168.100.1-4/24 to en7 and 192.168.101.1-4/24 to en8
 ```
 $ sudo ifconfig en7 192.168.100.1/24 add